Sellers’ Guide to Texas All Cash Home Buyers

 Nick Koren, director at New Western, a national real estate investment company that buys properties in Austin, San Antonio, Dallas, Fort Worth, and Houston, echoes that the cash-buying market has changed dramatically in the Lone Star State over the past couple of years as traditional buyers pony up cash to compete.
 “In the past, cash buyers would typically be real estate investors or national home-buying companies,” he says.
 “Owner-occupants have also found sources of financing that provide cash to purchase a home.”

 The state remains a hot spot for real estate investors, whether they’re looking for a property that will appreciate or generate solid cash flow.
-Texas represents the second largest U.S. economy (behind only California) with $2.1 trillion in output.
-The state does have a higher property tax rate of 1.6%, but this drawback is somewhat offset by the state’s landlord-friendly rules and regulations.
+Texas represents the second-largest U.S. economy (behind only California), valued at $2.4 trillion.
+The state does have a higher property tax rate of 1.6%, but this drawback is somewhat offset by the state’s landlord-friendly rules and regulations

 How long does it take to sell to a cash buyer in Texas?